Zack1667/OpenVPN-Terraform-Setup/README.md

-# openvpn
+# OpenVPN
-Creates OpenVPN conifguration for AWS with required VPC.
+Creates OpenVPN conifguration for AWS with required VPC, a fast easy way to deploy OpenVPN with Private and public subnets.
 _________________________________

 Single VPC OpenVPN Configuration